What is Sound

 with Sound

-Sit upright with your spine straight or lay down in a comfortable position.
+Sit upright with your spine naturally tall, or lie down in a position where your body can relax without collapsing.

 Close your eyes.